a97madison/24CardGameCalculator/README.md

 2. (6 * (7 - 1) - 9) = 27

 3. ((7 - 1) * 6 - 9) = 27

+## DOCUMENTATION

+There are three pages, each with view controllers (in PageViewControllers folder): **ViewController, TutorialViewController, InfoViewController**.

+**TutorialViewController** and **InfoViewController** are simple view controllers; navigate to these pages from **ViewController** (the app's main page); both of these pages have back buttons for navigation back to the app's main page.

+**ViewController** is for the app's main page and it's UI makes use of the views in the **Subviews** folder

+### ViewController (the app's main page)

+The app's main view has three sections: headerSectionView, inputsSectionView, solutionsSectionView.

+The headerSectionView section contains:
+- three **ReusableButtonView** subviews (buttons)
+- one UIButton.

+The inputsSectionView section contains:
+- one **TargetTextFieldView** subview (a subview tha)
+- four **ReusableTextFieldView** subviews (text fields)
+- two **ReusableButtonView** subviews (buttons)

+The solutionsSectionView section contains:
+- one UITextView
+- ome **ReusableButtonView** subview (button)
+- one UITableView

+### Subviews

+- **ReusableButtonView** subview contains a button; this button has a variable label and a variable onClick handler
+- **ReusableTextFieldView** subview contains a textfield: each textfield has a variable label
+- **SingleSolutionCell** subview just contains simple UILabels, labels are variable
+- **TargetTextFieldView** subview is togglable based om which calculator is being used
+- **TooltipView** subview just contains a text view, shows temporarily when the user clicks "Calculate Solutions" button while it is disabled